JustinGOSSES/wellio.js/README.md

 Docs are a great way to make pull request contributions even if you aren't immmersed in the code base yet.

+## Contributing
+There are a variety of <a href="https://github.com/JustinGOSSES/wellio.js/issues">issues</a> that need worked.
+Several of which are suitable for those who are new to JavaScript.
+Please add any suggestions you'd like or bugs you find to the issues.

 ## Demos

 #### 1. Github pages demo <a href="https://justingosses.github.io/wellio.js/">page</a>: